lMIA Employer Requirements For Foreign Workers

 • They should have no record of criminal activity and they cannot be a danger to Canada’s security.

-An advantage to being a temporary foreign worker is that they have an opportunity to apply for permanent residency if that is something they wish to do.
+There is an advantage to being a temporary foreign worker.
+That is they have an opportunity to apply for permanent residency if that is something they wish to do.
 It is also encouraged, especially if they are filling short-term positions that limit their stay in Canada.

 At Jane Katkova & Associates we are Canadian immigration experts. we help people who wish to immigrate to Canada.